RizwanMunawar/YOLO-RX57-FPS-Comparision/README.md

 ### Start Guide
 - Will share soon.

-For more details, do follow me on [Medium](https://chr043416.medium.com/) or connect with me on [LinkedIn](https://www.linkedin.com/in/muhammadrizwanmunawar/)
+For more details, you can reach out to me on [Medium](https://chr043416.medium.com/) or connect with me on [LinkedIn](https://www.linkedin.com/in/muhammadrizwanmunawar/)